 Light

 Light exposure is probably the least violated rule of coffee storage.
-Unless you are taking the coffee out of its bag, placing it in a glass container, and then storing that coffee out in the open, you are likely fine.
+Unless you are taking the coffee out of its bag, placing it in a glass container, and storing it in the open, you are likely fine.
 Just note that coffee prefers darkness.

 Depth of Roast